Living in New Zealand

 If you are interested in “flatting”, we recommend that you book at least one month’s accommodation in a hostel so that you can get settled into your study, learn about the different parts of the city and start to make some friends.
 Flats are often advertised on student notice boards or in hostels.
 You should only choose one after you have arrived in New Zealand.

-If you have difficulties with your accommodation please discuss this with either the Administrator (Prabha) or the Pastoral Care Co-ordinator (Ravi).
+If you have difficulties with your accommodation, please discuss this with either the Administrator or your teachers who can guide you to locate the place.